akshatgoel07/akshatgoel07/README.md

 My name is Akshat and I'm a computer science student from India I am in my 3rd Year currently working on Web Development and Machine Learning

-* 🌍  I am in my 3rd Year currently wokring on Web Development and Machine Learning
+* 🌍  I am in my 3rd Year currently working on Web Development and Machine Learning
 * ✉️  You can contact me at [akshathg7@gmail.com](mailto:akshathg7@gmail.com)
 * 🧠  I'm learning Web Development
 * 🤝  I'm open to collaborating on Development Projects